rahilshaikh12/soc-nsm-architecture/index.md

 ---
 layout: home
-title: Home
+title: Centralized Threat Detection & NSM Architecture
 ---

-# Centralized Threat Detection & NSM Architecture

 Welcome to my Network Security Monitoring (NSM) lab documentation.
 To bridge the gap between theoretical security concepts and hands-on detection engineering, I architected and deployed this security stack from the ground up.